cpmadsen/TheHindiProject/readme.md

 1. [Kabhi Khushi Kabhie Gham](https://watch.ug/movie/kabhi-khushi-kabhie-gham)

-#### Generated Short Stories

-In order to pass from simple textbook dialogues to written stories, I feel it may be necessary to spend some time reading LLM-generated short stories of a page or two in length.
-As soon as I am able, I would like to transition to real books (translated from English or, eventually, books that are originally written in Hindi).
-These can be found in the folder "generated_short_stories".

-1. सूरज और बिल्ली (A1 - A2 vocabulary; ChatGPT)

 ### Study Sessions - Building the House Brick by Brick :yen:

 What could one study session comprise?
 Let's say either one of each of the following, or perhaps 2 of one of these activities plus 1 of another.
 For example, if it's difficult to make time to watch 10 minutes of a movie or show, then I could double down on Anki and do twice the number of flashcards.